 To find out why and to look at a system that may fundamentally change your approach to quality, come along to the Live Self Assessment session – it’s all about your day job and creativity…

-- create a detailed vision for outstanding education
+- create a detailed and catalytic vision for outstanding provision

 What the delegates say